sfomuseum/go-embeddingsdb/README.md

 ### Servers

+A server is a network-based service for managing (storing, indexing and querying) embeddings.
+This package aims to be agnostic to the underlying server semantics focusing instead on a common interface for use.

 ```
 // Server defines an interface for a network-based interface for interacting with an embeddings database.
 type Server interface {